EmreGonultas/chess-elo/README.md

 This code is provided as-is for educational and learning purposes only.
 If you wish to use this project commercially, please contact the author.

-© 2024 Emre Gönüldaş.
-All rights reserved for commercial use.

 ---

 ## 🙏 Acknowledgments